pritamhazra21/WIT/chapter1.md

 It's worth noting that this three-way handshake is a crucial part of TCP's reliability and ensures that both ends of the connection are ready and synchronized before actual data transmission begins.

 ## Flow Control,

+Flow control is a mechanism used in computer networks to manage the rate of data transmission between a sender and receiver.
+It ensures that the sender does not overwhelm the receiver with data, preventing congestion and potential packet loss.

+Data link layer uses feedback based flow control mechanisms.
+There are two main techniques −
+#### Stop and Wait
+This protocol involves the following transitions −

++ The sender sends a frame and waits for acknowledgment.

++ Once the receiver receives the frame, it sends an acknowledgment frame back to the sender.

++ On receiving the acknowledgment frame, the sender understands that the receiver is ready to accept the next frame.
+So it sender the next frame in queue.

+#### Sliding Window
+This protocol improves the efficiency of stop and wait protocol by allowing multiple frames to be transmitted before receiving an acknowledgment.

+The working principle of this protocol can be described as follows −

++ Both the sender and the receiver has finite sized buffers called windows.
+The sender and the receiver agrees upon the number of frames to be sent based upon the buffer size.

++ The sender sends multiple frames in a sequence, without waiting for acknowledgment.
+When its sending window is filled, it waits for acknowledgment.
+On receiving acknowledgment, it advances the window and transmits the next frames, according to the number of acknowledgments received.

 ## Error Control,
 ## Congestion control,
 ## IP